How to Install Homebrew on Fedora 44

 sudo dnf upgrade --refresh

-This guide uses sudo for commands that need root privileges.
+These commands use sudo for tasks that need root privileges.
 If your account is not in the sudoers file yet, follow the guide on how to add a user to sudoers on Fedora before continuing.

 Refresh the package metadata first, then install the prerequisites Homebrew documents for Fedora: